-A post was recently published on the eXplorminate blog entitled “Why is Game Story Telling So Bad?”.
+This post is a response to the eXplorminate blog article “Why is Game Story Telling So Bad?”.
 I could feel the author’s pain, but I feel he glossed over an entire swathe of story-telling in gaming when he wrote about “games that seem ill-fitted for any kind of narrative at all” (using the specific example of Civ VI):

 These games feature a kind of “emergent storytelling.”
 There is no narrative and so we players sort of drape a story over the events.
 The story is what we bring to it and so it often feels more engaging because it’s ours – we made it by playing the game.
 But not every game can have that, and many times these experiences just feel like a bunch of random events rather than a story.